-Important Note About Using DNxHD Encoding with 13.1 Camera Data

-With version 4.0 firmware, Ki Pro Mini does not provide support for VFR recordings when the DNxHD encoding mode is used, so some of the functionality of the 13.1 Camera Data is not supported when DNxHD is selected.
+IMPORTANT Note About Using DNxHD Encoding with 13.1 Camera Data Ki Pro Rack does not provide support for VFR recordings when the DNxHD encoding mode is used, so some of the functionality of the 13.1 Camera Data is not supported when DNxHD is selected.
 While camera start/stop and timecode values may be produced when a Camera Data selection is made, frame extraction from RED or Canon cameras is not supported.
 Users should consider using ProRes encoding if the Camera Data capabilities are desired.
 Note that Apple ProRes QuickTime files may be used with Avid Media Composer via AMA.

-32.0 Loss of Video
+32.0 LOSS OF VIDEO

 This parameter selects whether recording continues when valid video is not present.
+These are the available options: